 Real Estate Tax Timeline

 Buncombe County property tax bills are sent out in September of each year, and are for the current calendar year.
 So, the bill you receive in September is for the calendar year January – December.
 It is considered “due” when received, but is not “late” until early January of the next year.
+Here are some tips about how the Asheville area property tax is assessed and calculated.

 When a home is sold, and closing takes place before the bill is received, the seller will credit the buyer for his portion of taxes.
 The buyer will then pay the entire bill when it comes due.
 If the bill has been received but hasn’t yet been paid, the closing attorney collects pro-rated taxes from both buyer and seller and pays the bill.
 If the bill has already been paid, the seller receives a credit from the buyer pro-rated for the rest of the year.